MountVernonLabs/photo-scraper/README.md

 * The script runs up to 50 pages (Flickr limit)
 * You can run the script as many times as you want and it will continue to append to this folder
 * If the images already exist the script will not re-download the files

+### Instagram
+* Navigate to the instagram sub folder in your terminal
+* In the terminal type > php scrape.php
+* A sub folder will be created called img and the script will start to download all avaialble photos
+* The script will only return 20 of your most recent photos (Instagram limit)
+* You can run the script as many times as you want and it will continue to append to this folder
+* If the images already exist the script will not re-download the files
+* You may want to consider creating a scheduled job to run every X amount of minutes.
+Just beware of the Instagram API limits.